flipside-org/flipside.org/_posts/notes/notes/2014-03-12-open-data-maker-night-III.md

 ### What we'll be working on
 Everybody is free to suggest a topic to work on, but there are already a couple of ideas under development:

-- **Farm subsidies**
+Farm subsidies
-During past editions we already worked on opening up [spending data](/notes/non-bid-contracts-openspending).
+: During past editions we already worked on opening up [spending data](/notes/non-bid-contracts-openspending).
 This time, some of us will process data on Farm Subsidies and add them to Open Spending.

-- **Visualizing diversity**
+Visualizing diversity
-Over the past years, a lot of attention was given to the exodus of Portuguese, but little to people coming in.
+: Over the past years, a lot of attention was given to the exodus of Portuguese, but little to people coming in.
 During the night we'll take a look at the diversity of nationalities in Lisbon.

 If you want to add anything to this list, please [drop us a line](mailto:olaf@flipside.org).